TYNE TUNNEL

 Tyne Tunnels works with the Driver and Vehicle Licensing Agency (DVLA) to send an Unpaid Toll Charge Notice (UTCN) in the post.

-Tyne Tunnels toll exemptions
+Tyne Tunnel toll exemptions

 The only exemptions from the tolls are for Blue Badge holders, or those with vehicles that are exempt due to a disability.
 Apply for an exemption on the Tyne Tunnels’ website.